A Very Selective Program

 Each student will receive five private lessons during the course of the four weeks (one lesson with Dr. Smith and four lessons with the composers-in-residence).

-Each Composition Academy student will have a 10-minute work publicly performed by a string or wind ensemble of the Academy at one of the five scheduled Academy Concerts.
-The date of the concert involving the music of the student composers has not yet been announced.
+Each Composition Academy student will have a 10-minute work publicly performed by a string ensemble of the Academy at one of the five scheduled Academy Concerts.
 These are concerts that are a part of the festival, and they are open to the public.

 Everyone accepted into the Academy will be expected to write a new work using an approved instrumentation.
 The parts and scores for all of the programmed works will be due no later than June 15th.

-There will be several group masterclasses/seminars per week that will be taught by Dr. Smith or other members of the faculty.
+There will be several group masterclasses, seminars and classes per week that will be taught by Dr. Smith or other members of the faculty.

 A typical day: